julianosk/continuous-requests-py/README.md

-# Continuous Request in Python
+# Continuous Requests in Python

 A simple container that executes a get request from a Python script.
 It can repeat the get request indefinitely with a custom interval.